lawandorga/lawandorga-mail-server/doc/mail/postfix/postmaster.md

 ## Goal

-* All postmaster addresses are aliased to a fixed set of addresses (Ansible: `mail_postmaster_alias_targets`).
+* All postmaster addresses are aliased to a single statically configured local admin address.
+(Ansible: `mail_admin_address`).
-    * We allow these to be external.
-    * We also allow users logged in using such an address to send with any postmaster address.
+    * Like with any aliases, we allow users logged in as that admin address to send with any postmaster address.
-        * This naturally only works for non-external addresses.
         * We exclude the literal `postmaster` address here, which is not a proper address.
 * We may be tempted to just alias `postmaster@*`, but this would naturally